How many bottles are kept in the Champagne houses cellars?

 Some other Champagne houses (figures approximate):

-Many houses will have Champagne in storage as it requires the minimum of time of 15 months on the lees and some Champagne houses will require long time that their wines remain stored thus there will always be a stock level in cellars along with a growing vintage collection.
+Many houses will have Champagne in storage as it requires the minimum of time of 15 months aging with at least 12 of those on lees and some Champagne houses will require long time that their wines remain stored thus there will always be a stock level in cellars along with a growing vintage collection.

 Some Champagne house cellars such as from growers are smaller sized whereas only a few thousand bottles will be stored to millions with the more famous brands.